zsquareplusc/python-msp430-tools/README-msp430-jtag.txt

 There prefered backend is the a ctypes version, which means just libMSP430mspgcc.so/dll libHIL.so/HIL.dll is needed and of course the ctypes python extension.

-Alternatively _parjtag.so/dll from the jtag archive can be copied to the same directory as msp430-jtag.py or to a directory on the PATH.
-It's recomended to install jtag.py as "msp430-jtag" in a directory in the PATH and make it executable.
+The ctypes backend is also capable of using the closed source MSP430.dll/libMSP430.so library from TI or 3rd party supliers.

+Alternatively there is the older python extension module implemented in c called _parjtag.so/dll.
+Its sources can be found in the "python" folder of the CVS repository mentioned above.
+However, not all of the newest features may work with this backend.

 Short introduction
 ------------------
 This software uses the JTAG hardware that comes with the FET kits.
 It is connected to the parallel port.
+Using 3rd party backends it is also possible to use USB programmers.

 The program can be started by typing ``msp430-jtag`` when installed correctly If it's used from the source directory use "python msp430-jtag.py".

-USAGE: msp430-jtag.py [options] [file]
+USAGE: msp430-jtag [options] [file]
 Version: 2.2

 If "-" is specified as file the data is read from stdin.